FSGModding/FSG_Mod_Assistant/docs/details.md

 This sets the server name, or, more accurately, it pre-populates the multiplayer server search box with this value.
 It is recommended to keep as simple as possible.

+#### FSG Bot ID(s)

+This allows you to provide one or more FarmSimGame bot ID's to track the status of on this collection.
+Please see [FSG Bot Integration HowTo](fsgbot.html) for more details.

 #### Server Password

 This is the password that is required to join the server.
 It is **not** your farm password, or the online web based administration tool password.
 Setting this will pre-populate the server join password popup box allowing you to just click OK or press enter